 September 2022 Hearing Dates - Motor Vehicles Only

 Ellington, CT 06029

-Instruction for Filing
+Instructions for Filing

-The statutory requirement for a written appeal can be satisfied by completing the grey sections on the appeal form.
+The statutory requirement for a written appeal can be satisfied by completing the top sections on the appeal form.
 "The board shall notify each aggrieved taxpayer who filed a written appeal in the proper form and in a timely manner, no later than March 1 immediately following the assessment date, of the date, time and place of the appeal hearing."
 (CGS Sec.
 12-111).
 Each appellant will have 15 minutes to present the appeal.

-- The Appeal Form (PDF) must be completed in its entirety.
+- The Appeal Form must be completed in its entirety.
 The following provides explanation to the sections requiring completion.